Telecominfraproject/oopt-gnpy/README.rst

 ``gnpy`` is looking for additional contributors, especially those with experience planning and maintaining large-scale, real-world mesh optical networks.

-To get involved, please contact James Powell
+To get involved, please contact Jan Kundrát
-<james.powell@telecominfraproject.com> or Gert Grammel <ggrammel@juniper.net>.
+<jan.kundrat@telecominfraproject.com> or Gert Grammel <ggrammel@juniper.net>.

 ``gnpy`` contributions are currently limited to members of `TIP
 <http://telecominfraproject.com>`_.
 Membership is free and open to all.